Dr Saffron Vickers Walkling

 I am a senior lecturer in English Literature at York St John University in the UK (2004-present).
 I previously taught for a total of five years at Shandong University in the People’s Republic of China (1993-95 and 2000-2003), and have Erasmus Teaching Mobility links with Poland.
-I am simultaneously working on a part-time PhD at the University of York, focussing on non-Anglophone appropriations of Shakespeare’s Hamlet in the modern world.
+I recently completed a part-time PhD at the University of York, focussing on political non-Anglophone appropriations of Shakespeare’s Hamlet in the modern world: Hamlet and the Legacy of 1989.
 My case studies include productions from Mainland China, Poland, the UK and Kuwait, beginning with China on the cusp of the new millennium.
 I blog and travel, and there is nothing I love more than sitting in a cafe with a book or pen in hand drinking tea and eating cake.
 This blog is a personal record of my thoughts about how Shakespeare travels across cultural space in the contemporary world – an open academic reflective journal, if you will.
-Please feel free to quote me, and fully reference this blog, but be aware that it is not a peer-reviewed publication (if you are writing an essay!).
+Please feel free to quote me, and fully reference this blog, but be aware that it is not a peer-reviewed publication (if you are writing an essay!), and that much of it is work in progress.
 I have listed some of my formal publications below, many of which began life here.
 I am also a mother of three (one adult, two still small) and they are the best and most beautiful pieces of work I am ever likely to produce (even if I didn’t personally give birth to them all).

 If you would like to contact me you can comment on my blog or email me at:

-Publications (hover over the titles for the links)
+Publications include (hover over the titles for the links)

 Full of noises: when “World Shakespeare” met the “Arab Spring” co-authored with Margaret Litvin (Hamlet’s Arab Journey)and Raphael Cormack in Shakespeare, Volume 12, Issue 3, 2016, Taylor and Francis.
 See also some of my early blog ideas on this on the Year of Shakespeare blog and also this blog.
 The final article is completely different.